-- A: The total number of protons and neutrons in a given nucleus. - abundance: For isotopes that occur naturally, the abundance values are proportional to the probability of finding these isotopes and normalized so that the sum of the abundances for all the isotopes of a given chemical element is equal to 100.
-The source is (Holden, 2004). - α decay: The emission of a 4He nucleus (α particle). - α particle: A 4He nucleus, that is, a nucleus made up of 2 neutrons and 2 protons. - AMPX: AMPX (Dunn, 2002) is a modular system of computer programs developed at ORNL with primary emphasis on processing neutron and photon evaluations to produce cross-section libraries for nuclear systems analysis. - application programming interface (API): The set of routines, protocols, and tools for building software applications.
+- A: The total number of protons and neutrons in a given nucleus.
+It is also known as the nucleon or mass number. - abundance: For isotopes that occur naturally, the abundance values are proportional to the probability of finding these isotopes and normalized so that the sum of the abundances for all the isotopes of a given chemical element is equal to 100 (Holden, 2004). - α decay: The emission of a 4He nucleus (α particle). - α particle: A 4He nucleus, that is, a nucleus made up of 2 neutrons and 2 protons. - AMPX: AMPX (Dunn, 2002) is a modular system of computer programs developed at ORNL with primary emphasis on processing neutron and photon evaluations to produce cross-section libraries for nuclear systems analysis. - application programming interface (API): The set of routines, protocols, and tools for building software applications.
 The API specifies how software components should interact. - atom: An atom is the smallest unit of matter that defines the chemical elements.
-Every solid, liquid, gas, and plasma is made up of neutral or ionized atoms. - atomic mass unit (amu): The atomic mass unit (amu) is defined so that 1 amu is equal to the mass of a ${}^{12}C$ atom divided by 12. - attribute, XML: These normally are used to describe XML elements, or to provide additional information about elements. - Auger electrons: Electrons that are produced when a vacancy in an orbit A is filled by an electron from the orbit B and an electron from an orbit C is ejected.
+Every solid, liquid, gas, and plasma is made up of neutral or ionized atoms. - atomic mass unit (amu): The atomic mass unit (amu) is defined so that 1 amu is equal to the mass of a 12C atom divided by 12. - attribute, XML: Attributes are additional descriptive text added to XML elements, or to provide additional information about an element. - Auger electrons: Electrons that are produced when a vacancy in an orbit A is filled by an electron from the orbit B and an electron from an orbit C is ejected.
 These electrons are labeled by the three orbits that are involved in the production.
 For instance, AugerKL2L3 means that the original vacancy was in the K orbit, which was filled by an electron in the L2 orbit and the ejected electron came from the L3 orbit.
 Coster-Kronig transitions are a special type of Auger electrons where the last two orbit are part of the same shell.